 Board Of Trustees

-The Mid-Columbia Symphony is a 503(c)3 nonprofit managed by an all volunteer, uncompensated Board of Trustees.
-The Board is responsible for funding and managing the nonprofit, including hiring four part-time staff, and setting the vision, mission, and strategy.
+The Mid-Columbia Symphony is a 503(c)3 nonprofit managed by an all-volunteer, unpaid Board of Trustees.
+The Board sets the vision, mission, and strategy, and is responsible for funding and managing the nonprofit, including hiring and managing staff.

 Bill Kuhn